 The aliens insist that their phenomenal superpowers prove their authenticity and the authenticity of their message.
 If such contact with aliens would take place, would that disprove the Bible?

 For those who believe that the Bible is the perfect Word of God, the answer is an emphatic, “No!”
 Aliens who would come proclaiming another gospel would be under the divine condemnation revealed long ago by God:

 Galatians 1:8 But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
 9 As we said before, so say I now again, If any man preach any other gospel unto you than that ye have received, let him be accursed.

 Notice that God specifies that if an angel from heaven were to come preaching another gospel, that angel must be accursed.
 What applies to any angel proclaiming such a message certainly applies to any other purported celestial being that would bring a message contrary to the gospel of Jesus Christ.

 In reality, if any so-called aliens were ever to come to earth heralding another gospel, believers would know that such beings are not aliens at all but rather fallen angels masquerading as aliens.
 Contact with aliens would not disprove the Bible because human beings would not have any ability to authenticate the message of these beings other than to take their word for it.

-Scripture unequivocally reveals to us that contact with aliens would not disprove the Bible.
+Understood in this way, Scripture unequivocally reveals to us that contact with aliens would not disprove the Bible.
 Believers must heed this instruction that God has provided them so that they will not be led astray by deceiving spirits claiming to be aliens from other planets, galaxies, dimensions, etc.